-Friend: I think the NBA payed off the Heat in the first yr because of the politics.
-They threw game four and they payed Lebron because they were angry with what he did.
+Friend: I think the NBA paid off the Heat in the first yr because of the politics.
+They threw game four and they paid Lebron because they were angry with what he did.
 So he had pay one way or another.

 F: Vogel doesn't run that team.
 Shaw does.
 If he leaves they are going to suck and Vogel will get fired.